zypher-game/docs/content/blog/workshop-z4.md

 # deploy stardard game contract
 npm run deploy
 ```
-Then, we will get the game contract address in public/xx.json
+Then, we will get the game contract address in terminal output.

 - we can also do some custom development based on the Z4 standard game contract.
 Contract is [here](https://github.com/zypher-game/z4/blob/main/contracts/solidity/contracts/SimpleGame.sol).
+And now the default contracts will at `contracts/` and only the solidity files, because solidity is default, you can choose other smart contract template when new a game project.

 ```solidity
 contract SimpleGame is RoomMarket {